pycage/shellfish/doc/tutorial/layout-flow.md

 Centered layout is just an alias for centered column layout.

+# Invisible Elements

+Elements with their `visible` property set to `false` are taken out of the layout flow and do not occupy space.

 # Overflow Behavior

 If the child elements exceed the space inside their parent box, an overflow